Home / Early Career Researcher Grant

 Early Career Researcher Grants are available to help newly-established Early Career Researchers develop their own independent programme of research.
 They can be used for new research projects, critical pilot studies, critical replications, proof-of-concept work or to supplement other research programmes, whether funded by other grants or not.

 Early Career Researchers who have started a recently-awarded independent research position at a Scottish University or Scottish Research Institute are eligible.
-These could include inter alia lectureships or other tenured/tenure–track positions, or wholly independent postdoctoral Fellowships.
-Researchers can apply within two years of taking up their post.
-If the post is fixed term an award will not be made within two years of the end date.
+These could include inter alia lectureships or other tenured/tenure-track positions, or wholly independent postdoctoral Fellowships.
+Researchers can apply within two years, from the closing date for applications, of taking up their post.
+If the post is fixed term an award will not be made within two years of the end date, from the closing date for applications.
 Anyone working for a higher degree is excluded from applying.
-If you are in doubt on your eligibility, please contact [email protected].
+If you are in doubt on your eligibility, please contact firstname.lastname@example.org.

 There is no requirement or restriction on the subject or nature of the research, provided it addresses a question relevant to human health – the causation, prevention, diagnosis or treatment of illness or the development of medical or surgical appliances.
 If a new device is being developed, there must be a clear plan for meeting regulatory standards.